 The Accountability Report Card Listserv is used to communicate to the LEAs regarding the updates of the report cards and related program information.
 This link provides information about how to subscribe and unsubscribe to the Accountability Report Card Listserv.

 Local Educational Agency Accountability Report Card

 The federal ESEA requires annual districtwide report cards that summarize data of LEAs statewide and disaggregated by student groups.
 Below is a link to an electronic system to search for the current and prior year LEA Accountability Report Cards by district name or county name.
-Below is the blank 2016–17 LEA Accountability Report Card template in Spanish.
-The blank 2017–18 LEA Accountability Report Card template in Spanish is forthcoming.
+Below are the Spanish translations of the blank 2017–18 and 2016–17 LEA Accountability Report Card templates.

 - LEA Accountability Report Cards

 On December 10, 2015, President Obama signed the bipartisan ESSA, which reauthorized the federal ESEA of 1965, and required states to have a new multiple measures accountability system in effect by 2017–18.
 This link provides information regarding the ESSA and the development of California's plan to implement the new federal education act.